Skip to main content

 Storage cost: $0.023/GB/month on S3 Standard.
 A 1TB raster catalogue costs $23/month.
 For archival data accessed less than once a month, S3 Glacier Instant Retrieval drops this to $0.004/GB/month - an 83% reduction.

-For a deep dive on COG, GeoParquet, and STAC formats, see our cloud-native geospatial formats guide.
+For detail on COG, GeoParquet, and STAC formats, see our cloud-native geospatial formats guide.

 Athena Spatial SQL

-Athena now supports spatial functions on GeoParquet data stored in S3.
+Athena lets you query GeoParquet data directly on S3 with standard SQL.
 No database to manage, no infrastructure to provision.
-Point Athena at an S3 bucket of GeoParquet files and query.
+Point Athena at an S3 bucket, define an external table via Glue Data Catalog, and query.

 PARTITION YOUR DATA